camposs04/camposs04/README.md

 🔹 I am passionate about robotics and technology, always looking for innovation and new challenges.
 </p>
 <p>
-🔹 I work on the development and optimization of robots in the **Titans** team, focusing on strategies for combat robots, VSSS, and SSL.
+🔹 I work on the development and optimization of robots in the <b>Titans</b> team, focusing on strategies for combat robots, VSSS, and SSL.
 </p>
 <p>
-🔹 I enjoy programming in **C++, Python, and ROS**, as well as exploring computer vision and embedded systems.
+🔹 I enjoy programming in <b>C++, Python, and ROS</b>, as well as exploring computer vision and embedded systems.
 </p>
 <p>
 🔹 I have a great interest in electronics and automation, always seeking to learn and apply new knowledge.